brianshumate/katacoda-scenarios/vault-init/intro.md

 Vault is already running with a minimal Filesystem storage based configuration.

-After each example initialization, you will have the opportunity to execute a clean up script that will reset Vault for the next example.
+After each example initialization, you will have the opportunity to reset Vault for the next example.